Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Include any relevant software or language proficiency
+- Be sure to include any pertinent software and language proficiency

 Volunteer/Internship experience:

-- List any relevant experience you have gained through volunteering or interning
+- List any relevant experience you’ve gained by volunteering or internships

 References: